 These are not the only approaches to opening a book, but they are tried-and-true.

-Do business ghostwriters need business degrees or experience running a business?
+Do business ghostwriters need business degrees or experience in running a business?

 Professional ghostwriters specialize in learning on the fly and translating ideas into readable, stimulating books.
 You’ll certainly want a ghostwriter who understands business, but there’s no need to find one with an MBA or C-suite experience.